 Sedaka and Greenfield became one of the original creators of the “Brill Building” sound in the late fifties and early sixties when they were the first to sign with Don Kirshner and Al Nevins at Aldon Music.
 Aldon Music would go on to sign Neil Diamond, Carole King, and Paul Simon among many others, and they became the center of the pop world.

 Sedaka catapulted into stardom after Connie Francis recorded his "Stupid Cupid."
 She then sang the theme song Neil and Howard had written for the 1960 MGM spring break classic, Where the Boys Are, which would be her biggest hit.
 Rhythm and blues stars Clyde McPhatter and LaVern Baker also scored hits with his songs.
 As a result of these hits, Sedaka was able to sign a contract with RCA as a writer and performer of his own material.
 Sedaka soon recorded chart toppers "The Diary," "Oh!
 Carol," " Stairway to Heaven," "Calendar Girl," "Little Devil," "Happy Birthday Sweet Sixteen," "Next Door To An Angel," and "Breaking Up Is Hard To Do," songs that have become a part of peoples' lives and can instantly take listeners back to special moments.
-His music became distinguished for a unique recording style involving multi-tracking his own voice.

 The accolades showered on Neil Sedaka have been numerous.
 Among the honors he has received, Sedaka has been inducted into the Songwriter's Hall of Fame, has had a street named after him in his hometown of Brooklyn, and was given a star on the Hollywood Walk of Fame.